Brian McKenna: Biography

-Filmography and Awards
+Filmography and awards

-McKenna has been awarded a combined nine Gemini and prix Gemeaux awards and is the winner of a lifetime achievement Gemini and the Pierre Berton Prize for Canadian History.
+McKenna was awarded a combined nine Gemini and prix Gemeaux awards and was the winner of a lifetime achievement Gemini and the Pierre Berton Prize for Canadian History.
 He has received three Nellie awards for best documentary writing.
 His hour-long 1983 investigation on the assassination of JFK drew the largest audiences for The Fifth Estate in the show's history.

 "In many respects, Brian McKenna's extensive commitment to broadcasting Canada's stories laid the groundwork for future major television projects with Canadian history at their core.
 But what makes him so honourable to me, is his passion to telling exceptional stories of everyday Canadians – so that all of us can better see ourselves in our history," said Deborah Morrison, president and C.E.O. of Canada's National History Society, who bestows the annual Pierre Berton award.

 His work on the controversial documentary series, The Valour and the Horror, with his brother Terence McKenna, uniquely earned prizes for Best Direction, Best Writing and Best Documentary Series in English and French (Prix Gemeaux).

 Denounced by England's tabloid press, the series caused an uproar when it was shown in Great Britain, winning acclaim from The Guardian, The Times and The Telegraph: "It was a brave film to make" wrote novelist A.N.
 Wilson, "and a brave film to show."

-Pierre Trudeau: The Memoirs, was broadcast in both official languages and won the prix Gemeaux for Best Doctumentary Series in 1994.
+Pierre Trudeau: The Memoirs was broadcast in both official languages and won the prix Gemeaux for Best Doctumentary Series in 1994.

-He won two Gemini awards for his feature-length drama on the Montreal underworld, And Then You Die.
+In 1987 he was a producer of the television crime drama film And Then You Die.

 The Hooded Men, his film on torture, won the top prize at the American Film Festival and was employed by Amnesty International in their stop torture campaign.

 His film on CIA brainwashing at a Montreal psychiatric hospital, Secret Tests, landed on the front page of The New York Times, provoking debate in the U.S. Congress and Parliament.
 It won the gold medal for Investigative Journalism at the New York Television and Film Festival.

 A Journey Back, McKenna's documentary on the Holocaust, led to a prosecution under Canada's war crime law.
 A finalist with the Nellie for best television program, the film won the Blue Ribbon at the American Film Festival and the Nellie for best documentary.

 Involving the descendants of Great War soldiers and nurses recreating the battles of Vimy Ridge and Passendale, McKenna's series on Canada and the Great War is called a "groundbreaking" achievement.